Westminster Presbyterian Church (Los Angeles): History

 In the early 1900s a group of eighteen African Americans met on Sunday afternoons at Central Presbyterian Church in Los Angeles.
-Over time the group appealed to the Los Angeles Presbytery to come under “care and development” and on October 21, 1904, the group was received and organized as a church under the name Westminster Presbyterian Church.
+Over time the group appealed to the Los Angeles Presbytery to come under "care and development" and on October 21, 1904, the group was received and organized as a church under the name Westminster Presbyterian Church.
 Rev. Enos P. Baker acted as minister-in-charge.

-The Los Angeles Times covered the dedication of the congregation's first church building at West 35th Place and Denker Avenue, “reached by the West Jefferson car line.”
+The Los Angeles Times covered the dedication of the congregation's first church building at West 35th Place and Denker Avenue, "reached by the West Jefferson car line."
 The congregation paid for the $3,300 property in full.
 The dedication sermon in 1908 was given by Dr. Hugh K. Walker of Immanuel Presbyterian Church.
-The newspaper noted it believed the congregation was the “only colored Presbyterian church on this coast” and one which “promises to become a strong church.”
-The Los Angeles Herald newspaper reported that the congregation was “the only Presbyterian church in Los Angeles doing a special work” among an estimated 1,500 African Americans in Los Angeles at the time.
+The newspaper noted it believed the congregation was the "only colored Presbyterian church on this coast" and one which "promises to become a strong church."
+The Los Angeles Herald newspaper reported that the congregation was "the only Presbyterian church in Los Angeles doing a special work" among an estimated 1,500 African Americans in Los Angeles at the time.

 Rev. Robert W. Holman

 Rev. R. W. Holman, who arrived from South Carolina, was installed May 17, 1908 as Westminster Presbyterian Church's first pastor.
 Holman was a graduate of Wallingford Institute and author of "National Plague Spots, or the Reproachful Sins of the American People."
-He had previously served fourteen years as pastor of Zion Presbyterian Church in Charleston, SC, "the oldest and largest colored Presbyterian church [there]."
+He had previously served fourteen years as pastor of Zion Presbyterian Church in Charleston, South Carolina, "the oldest and largest colored Presbyterian church [there]."

-The Los Angeles Evening Express reported that Holman was “the first colored pastor to occupy a pulpit of the Presbyterian denomination on the Pacific coast.”
+The Los Angeles Evening Express reported that Holman was "the first colored pastor to occupy a pulpit of the Presbyterian denomination on the Pacific coast."
 Later in the year, several African-American churches organized a program to raise funds for a gymnasium at the YWCA at Eighth and San Pedro streets to serve African-American residents.
-Rev. Holman was one of the featured speakers as well as Mrs. Lucy Stanton, the first Black woman to graduate from a four-year college.
+Holman was one of the featured speakers as well as Mrs. Lucy Stanton, the first Black woman to graduate from a four-year college.

 By 1909, the church had forty members.
 The church parsonage was located at 3232 Denker Street.